fn twice(comptime num: u32) u32 {

 12.2.2 A generic data structure

-Every data structure that you find in the Zig Standard Library (e.g. ArrayList, HashMap, etc.) is essentially a generic data structure.
+, etc.) is essentially a generic data structure.
 These data structures are generic in the sense that they work with any data type you want.
 You just say which is the data type of the values that are going to be stored in this data structure, and they just work as expected.

 The basic idea is to write a generic function that creates the data structure definition for the specific type we want.
-In other words, this generic function behaves as a “constructor”.
-The function outputs the struct definition that defines this data structure for a specific data type.
+In other words, this generic function behaves as a “factory of data structures”.
+The generic function outputs the struct

+To create such function, we need to add a comptime argument to this function that receives a data type as input.
+We already learned how to do this at the previous section (Section 12.2.1).
 I think the best way to demonstrate how to create a generic data structure is to actually write one.
-This where we go to our next small project in this book.
-This one is a very small project, which is to write a stack data structure.
+This where we go into our next small project in this book.
+This one is a very small project, which is to write a generic stack data structure.

 12.3 What is a stack?

-A stack data structure is a structure that follows a LIFO (last in first out) principle.
-Only two operations are normally supported in a stack data structure, which are push and pop.
-The push operation is used to add new values to the stack, while pop is used to remove values from the stack.
+A stack data structure is a structure that follows a LIFO (last in, first out) principle.
+Only two operations are normally supported in a stack data structure, which are push

-When people try to explain how the stack data structure works, the most common analogy that people use is a stack of plates.
+When people try to explain how the stack data structure works, the most common analogy that they use is a stack of plates.
 Imagine that you have a stack of plates, for example, a stack of 10 plates in your table.
 Each plate represents a value that is currently stored in this stack.

-Currently we have a stack with 10 different values, or 10 different plates.
-Now, imagine that you want to add a new plate (or a new value) to this stack, which translates to the push operation.
+operation.
 You would add this plate (or this value) by just putting the new plate on the top of the stack.
 Then, you would increase the stack to 11 plates.

-But how would you remove plates (or remove values) from this stack (a.k.a. the pop operation) ?
+operation) ?
 To do that, we would have to remove the plate on the top of the stack, and, as a result, we would have, once again, 10 plates in the stack.

-This demonstrates the LIFO concept, because the first plate in the stack, which is the plate in the bottom of the stack is the last plate to get out of the stack.
+This demonstrates the LIFO concept, because the first plate in the stack, which is the plate in the bottom of the stack, is always the last plate to get out of the stack.
 Think about it.
 In order to remove this specific plate from the stack, we have to remove all plates in the stack.
 So every operation in the stack, either insertion or deletion, is always made at the top of the stack.
 The Figure 12.1 below exposes this logic visually:

 12.4 Writing the stack data structure

 We are going to write the stack data structure in two steps.
-First, we are going to implement a stack that can only store u32 values.
-Then, after that, we are going to extend our implementation to make it generic, so that it works with any data type we want.
+First, we are going to implement a stack that can only store u32

 First, we need to decide how the values will be stored inside the stack.
 There are multiple ways to implement the storage behind a stack structure.
-Some people prefer to use a doubly linked list, some others prefer to use a dynamic array, etc. In this example we are going to use an array behind the hood, to store the values in the stack, which is the items data member of our Stack struct definition.
+Some people prefer to use a doubly linked list, some others prefer to use a dynamic array, etc. In this example we are going to use an array behind the hood, to store the values in the stack, which is the items

 const std = @import("std");